-Right-click on the Bluetooth icon and select the Add a Bluetooth Device option.
+Right-click on the icon and select the Add a Bluetooth Device option.

-Then, choose Pair to connect to your preferred Bluetooth device.
-Don’t forget to turn the other devices, say your phone or speaker’s Bluetooth, on.
+Then, choose Pair to connect to your preferred device.
+Don’t forget to turn on the other devices, say your phone or speaker’s Bluetooth.

-This will allow your desktop’s newly installed Bluetooth connection to pair with your other device.
+This will pair your desktop’s newly installed Bluetooth connection with your other device.

-One challenge you’re likely to encounter when using a USB Bluetooth adapter is inconsistent connectivity, especially when your device goes to sleep mode after being idle.
+One challenge you’ll likely encounter when using a USB Bluetooth adapter is inconsistent connectivity, especially when your device goes into sleep mode after being idle.

 Another disadvantage associated with Bluetooth dangles is the limited range.

-However, the Bluetooth connection will still work well if you have your devices close or not too far apart.
+However, the connection will still work well if your devices are close or not too far apart.